carpentries/instructor-training/_episodes/05-memory.md

 > again so they can check their work.
 {: .challenge}

 Most people will have found they only remember 5-7 words.
+Those who remember less may be experiencing distraction, fatigue, or (as we will learn shortly) "cognitive overload."
+Those who remember more
-Others may remember more!
-Those who do are almost invariably deploying a *memory management strategy*.
+are almost invariably deploying a *memory management strategy*.

 ## Strategies For Memory Management